Deeja-ish/python-project/README.md

     ```

 2. **Gameplay Instructions**:
-    - The game will display a story with missing words represented by blanks (adjectives).
+    - The game will display a story with missing words represented by blanks.
-    - Players will be prompted to type in their answers for the missing adjective(s).
+    - Players will be prompted to type in their answers for the missing spaces(s).
        - The game continues until all blanks are filled, or the user decides to quit.
-       - then will give back the story with all adjective filled.
+       - then will give back the story with all blanks  filled.
     ```